Hammerspace: Games

 Many comical adventures make gags on space in item inventories.
 In Space Quest series III and VI, protagonist Roger Wilco crams a full-sized ladder into his pocket.
 In Simon the Sorcerer, Simon similarly obtains a ladder at one point, which he stores in his hat.
 In The Secret of Monkey Island, as a recurring gag, Guybrush Threepwood usually barely fits an oversized item in his clothes, from a six-foot-long cotton swab to a huge figurehead, or even a monkey (which is shown moving underneath his coat).
-At one point early in The Curse of Monkey Island, he makes a "yikes" face after sheathing a bread knife down his pants.
+At one point early in The Curse of Monkey Island, he makes a shocked face after sheathing a bread knife down his pants.
 A similar concept is evident in Sonic the Hedgehog, most notably with Amy Rose, who actually materializes hammers from hammerspace.

 In some non-humorous cases, hammerspace may be recognized as a seemingly normal in-universe phenomenon.
-Characters from the Kingdom Hearts series are capable of materializing weapons from thin air and making them disappear again, notably in the case of main character Sora and his Keyblade; though it's implied that they are stored as magic in the wielders' hearts.
-Similarly, playable characters in Genshin Impact are shown to materialize and dissipate their equipped weapons during attack animations; however, this has also been visibly demonstrated in some cutscenes, where characters who were once unarmed are able to suddenly draw out their weapons from thin air before attacking, just as they would in regular gameplay.
+Characters from the Kingdom Hearts series are capable of materializing weapons from thin air and making them disappear again, notably in the case of main character Sora and his Keyblade, though it's implied that they are stored as magic in the wielders' hearts.

 Although there are numerous examples from the genre, hammerspace usage is not just limited to adventure games.
-In The Sims 2,The Sims 3 and The Sims 4, the Sims make extensive use of hammerspace, regularly pulling items out of their back pockets which could not possibly fit there.
-Examples include rakes, hairdryers, watering cans and bags of flour.
+In The Sims 2, The Sims 3 and The Sims 4, the Sims make extensive use of hammerspace, regularly pulling items out of their back pockets which could not possibly fit there.
+Examples include rakes, hairdryers, watering cans and bags of flour, even though this may be a result of gameplay limitations.

-Similarly, in the sandbox game Minecraft, a player character can carry thousands of tonnes of material such as gold in the character's inventory without encumbrance, as if an empty inventory were the same as a full one.
-In reality, even one block of most materials in Minecraft would weigh hundreds or thousands of kilograms, and the player can carry up to 2304 blocks in their inventory.
-Since some blocks can be converted into multiple blocks of another type, it is possible to carry enough material to build an entire city in one's inventory invisibly.
+Similarly, in the sandbox game Minecraft, the player character can carry thousands of tonnes of material such as gold or diamond in the character's inventory without encumbrance, as if an empty inventory were the same as a full one.
+In reality, just one block of most materials in Minecraft would weigh hundreds or thousands of kilograms, meaning the player can carry up to a little under 64,000 blocks in their inventory without hindrance.
+Since some blocks can be converted into multiple blocks of another type, it is possible to carry enough material in a single inventory to build a large settlement.

 Hammerspace is also used frequently in fighting games.
 In the Super Smash Bros. games, Princess Peach is said to pull a Toad out of hammerspace for a blocking move.
 In the Punch-Out!! series many characters can pull out objects from hammerspace.
+In Guilty Gear, Faust is capable of pulling various items out from his medical scrubs in order to use in battle (though the items vary between games).